 4. Gives A Little Charm To Your Yard

 My husband has built some fabulous houses for our animals.
 And from mostly free resources we’ve come across or have been given to us.
-But as much as I love the rustic wood look, at times, I like a little antiquity charm too.
+However, as much as I love the rustic wood look, at times, I like a little antiquity charm too.